codingdojo-org/codingdojo.org/content/kata/christmas-delivery.md

 # Origin

-This kata is largely inspired by https://code.joejag.com/coding-dojo/christmas-delivery/
+This kata is largely inspired by the work of Joe Wright in https://code.joejag.com/coding-dojo/christmas-delivery/

 # Kata